flutter/packages/packages/two_dimensional_scrollables/README.md

 children lazily in a `TwoDimensionalViewport`.
 This widget can

 - Scroll diagonally, or lock axes
+- Build infinite rows and columns
 - Apply decorations to rows and columns
 - Handle gestures & custom pointers for rows and columns
 - Pin rows and columns
+- Merge table cells

+### TreeView

+`TreeView` is a subclass of `TwoDimensionalScrollView`, building its provided children lazily in a `TwoDimensionalViewport`.
+This widget can

+- Scroll diagonally, or lock axes
+- Apply decorations to tree rows
+- Handle gestures & custom pointers for tree rows
+- Animate TreeViewNodes in and out of view

 ## Getting started